 Why Green Papaya is Better for Digestion

-Green papaya does contain significantly more papain than fully ripe papaya but, perhaps with the exception of green papaya salad, it’s not as appetizing for most people.
-Bright yellow/orange papaya is also likely to contain more antioxidants and vitamins and have many other health benefits.
+Green fruit contain significantly more papaya enzyme than those that are fully ripened.
+That said, perhaps with the exception of green papaya salad, it’s not as appetizing for most people.
+Bright orange papaya is also likely to contain more antioxidants and vitamins and have many other health benefits.

 As a compromise, I personally use papayas that are just ripening but still have a little green on them.
-I’ll also use sections of fully green papaya in digestive smoothies.
+I’ll also use sections of fully green papaya in digestive and anti-parasite smoothies.

-A convenient and potent alternative is green papaya supplements.
-If fresh papaya is unavailable or too expensive, green papaya capsules can be taken with a meal high in protein and are an easy way to improve its digestion and avoid problems later on.
+A convenient and potent alternative rich in papain enzyme are green papaya supplements.
+If fresh papaya is unavailable or too expensive, green papaya capsules can be taken with a meal high in protein and are an easy way to improve its digestion and avoid intestinal problems later on.

 While papaya enzymes are most often taken with food, another strategy that is gaining popularity is to take green papaya in the powder or capsules, or blended up in a smoothie, on an empty stomach.

 Under these circumstances little hydrochloric acid would be produced and the papain and other enzymes could pass into the small intestine in larger amounts.
 From here they are believed to be absorbed into the bloodstream where they can exert an anti-inflammatory effect throughout the body.